 X-Frame-Options: SAMEORIGIN

-This policy only allows the response to be framed if it comes from the same origin as the request.
+This policy, therefore, only allows the response to be framed if, and only if, it originates from the same source as the request.

 These headers can be implemented by adding them directly to your HTTP responses or by configuring your web server to automatically include them in responses.
 For example, in your.htaccess file you could add: